 Coastal and inland waters

 The coastline, about 1,700 kilometres long, is the most distinctive feature.
 The straight western coastline is indented by several extensive, shallow harbours, the largest being Kaipara and Hokianga.
 The east coast has an irregular outline, with rocky headlands, deep-water harbours, and sheltered, sandy bays and beaches.
 Numerous islands lie off the east coast.
-The main groups are the Hen and Chickens, Poor Knights and Cavalli islands.
+The main groups are the Hen and Chickens (Taranga and Marotiri), Poor Knights (Tawhiti Rahi and Aorangi) and Cavalli islands.
 The Bay of Islands is named for its sprinkling of 150 islands.

 Rivers and streams dissect the land.
 Many are short, with small catchments.
 Intense rainfall causes flash floods, while prolonged summer dry spells reduce the flow in smaller rivers.
-There are several small, shallow lakes, man-made or formed by dune or volcanic activity.
+There are several small, shallow lakes, of human construction or formed by dune or volcanic activity.

 Northland has been shaped by geological processes for over 250 million years.
 The land has changed size and seas have advanced and retreated many times.
 About 25 million years ago there was widespread overthrusting of rocks from the north-east.
 Geologists liken this to a giant bulldozer scraping all before it and slowly rolling it over and over.
 This has produced a complex arrangement of sedimentary and volcanic rocks.